sakthivel5126/Project-in-Os/README.md

     Design a system to allocate memory blocks to incoming requests in an efficient manner while minimizing fragmentation and maximizing utilization.

 Solution:
-  we had maded a simple web app for demonstration of memory alllocation of algorithm
+  we had maded a simple web app for demonstration of memory alllocation  algorithm